Interhandel: The IG Chemie case

 All of IG Chemie's American assets were seized by the United States government under the Trading with the Enemy Act of 1917.
 These assets, seized between 1942 and 1946, included bank accounts in six New York banks, and over 90% of the capital stock of General Aniline & Film Corporation (today GAF Materials Corporation, then part of the holdings of American IG).

 I.G.
 Chemie was accused of participating in a conspiracy with I.G.
 Farben, which had by then been designated a German enemy corporation "...to conceal, camouflage and cloak the ownership, control and domination by I.G.
 Farben of properties and interests in many countries of the world, including the United States, other than Germany".
 The Swiss banking partnership Ed.
 Greutert & Cie (later Sturzeneggar & Cie, today Baumann & Cie, Banquiers) was also accused of involvement.

 IG Chemie, seeking to recovery its properties, filed a lawsuit on October 21, 1948.
 IG Chemie claimed that it was neither an enemy or ally of an enemy of the United States.
 As plaintiffs, the holding company filed a motion under Rule 34 of the Federal Rules of Civil Procedure for the discovery of documents from the government.
 A similar motion was filed by the government, "including documents of subsidiaries of the plaintiff, Osmon A.G., and Sturzenegger & Cie.".
 Overruling objections by IG Chemie, the court ordered full production of the documents.

 The government fulfilled the order but the plaintiff filed another motion after the Swiss government prohibited H. Sturzenegger & Cie from transmitting the records.
 They said transmission of these records would violate Swiss penal law.
-Because they could not produce the documents as ordered, t.
-Even though it was accepted that the plaintiff had made good faith efforts to produce the Sturzenegger documents, the plaintiff's suit to recover their seized properties was dismissed with prejudice because they had been unable to meet the compliance standard of the US Courts required for legal procedures.
+Because they could not produce the documents as ordered, even though it was accepted that the plaintiff had made good faith efforts to produce the Sturzenegger documents, the plaintiff's suit to recover their seized properties was dismissed with prejudice because they had been unable to meet the compliance standard of the US courts required for legal procedures.